 The face and buttons of the Media Remote

 - Power on/Home button.
 This button will turn on your console with a single touch.
 When the console is on, hold this button for 3 seconds to turn off the console.

 - Menu button.
-Similar to the Menu button on your Xbox One controller, you can use this button to access game and app menu options like Settings or Help.
+Like the Menu button on your Xbox One controller, you can use this button to access game and app menu options such as Settings or Help.
 This button also works for other commands, including serving as the Enter key on the Xbox One virtual keyboard.

 - Select button.
 This is used to select an item on the screen, similar to pressing the A button on the controller.

 - Navigation button.
 This is used to navigate the Home screen or menus much like the directional pad on the controller.